ricardomoura1979/ricardomoura1979/README.md

 #
-Inquisitive Full-Stack web developer who transitioned from the legal tech background.
-I always had a driven passion for technology which inspired me to create a social media within the Cryptocurrency and Blockchain field.
+Inquisitive Full-Stack web developer who transitioned from a legal tech background.
+I always had a driven passion for technology which inspired me to create social media within the Cryptocurrency and Blockchain field.
 Through this drive, I completed my Full Stack Web Development Diploma from Lighthouse Labs to continue my knowledge within the cofield.
 I love creating applications that are visually appealing and provide excellent results to end users.;<br>

 ## 🌐 Socials: